section-engineering-education/engineering-education/content/articles/creating-a-simple-hunt-the-wumpus-game-using-python-flask-and-socketio/index.md

 ### Introduction
 Hunt the Wumpus is one of the most played games during the start of the personal computers, which was developed in 1973.

 In this game, the player is an adventurer who enters a dungeon looking for a treasure.
-The goal is to find the treasure and get out of the dungeon by avoiding the pit falls and the Wumpus (a monster).
+The goal is to find the treasure and get out of the dungeon by avoiding the pitfalls and the Wumpus (a monster).

 To do that, the player has to pay attention to the signals.
-When he is near to a pit, he can feel the breeze, and when he is near to the Wumpus, he can smell the Wumpus' stink.
+When he is near a pit, he can feel the breeze, and when he is near the Wumpus, he can smell the Wumpus' stink.

 Hunt the Wumpus was studied by computer scientists in the early days of AI technology.
 In this tutorial, we will build a simple graphical web-based "Hunt the Wumpus" game using Flask and SocketIO in Python.